-- The Lanes: Brighton is famous for this cluster of narrow pedestrianised streets in the main section of town.
-Filled with little independent stores and cafes, it is a great area to wander around.
-Further up towards the station, there is also North Laine (but careful not to get them confused).
+The Lanes – Brighton is famous for this cluster of narrow pedestrianised streets in the main section of town.
+Packed with independent stores and cafes, this is a great area to wander around.
+Further up towards the station, you'll find North Laine with a similar vibe (but careful not to confuse them).

-- Hove: Brighton and Hove are actually two towns that form one city and they run pretty seamlessly into one another.
-So it is definitely worth exploring beyond the centre of Brighton to find great cafes and restaurants in other areas.
+Hove – Brighton and Hove are two towns that form one city, and they run pretty seamlessly into one another.
+So it's worth exploring beyond the centre of Brighton to find great cafes and restaurants in other areas.

-- Vegetarian/Vegan heaven: Brighton is right up there with Berlin and Melbourne in terms of being incredibly vegetarian-friendly!
-From Iydea and Rootcandi to Planet India, pretty much everywhere you go there will be a feast of options.
+Vegetarian/vegan heaven – Brighton is right up there with Berlin and Melbourne in terms of being incredibly vegetarian-friendly!
+From Iydea to Planet India, there will be a feast of options pretty much everywhere you go.
 There's even an entirely veggie pub: The Prince George on Trafalgar St.